 For a new home inspector on a budget, the thought of paying thousands of dollars for anything is often a hard no. But actually, you don't have to spend insane money to get a great site.
 Spectora bundles a year of the app with a new website for $1800.
 When you break down the price, you're getting a website and professional hosting for just $800, which is way cheaper than a web design team would charge.
 Plus, Spectora knows what a home inspector site is supposed to look like.
 You won't have to worry about rookie mistakes on your site, like pictures of guys with hard hats.

 Whether you want someone to handle all of your web design tasks and updates or you're looking for a team who can build your site and then teach you how to make changes over time, Spectora is here to help.
-Contact us today to learn more about how we've helped thousands of home inspectors build up their business online, or tell us what you're looking for in your new business website.
+Contact us today to learn more about how we've helped thousands of home inspectors build up their businesses online, or tell us what you're looking for in your new business website.